core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This section provides an example of how the Group Identifier (Gid) can be specifically formatted.
 That is, the Gid can be composed of two parts, namely a Group Prefix and a Group Epoch.

-The Group Prefix is uniquely defined in the set of all the groups associated to the same Group Manager.
+The Group Prefix is constant over time and is uniquely defined in the set of all the groups associated to the same Group Manager.
 The choice of the Group Prefix for a given group's Security Context is application specific.
-A Group Prefix is random, constant over time,  and long enough to achieve a negligible probability of collisions between Group Identifiers from different Group Managers.
 The size of the Group Prefix directly impact on the maximum number of distinct groups under the same Group Manager.

 The Group Epoch is set to 0 upon the group's initialization, and is incremented by 1 upon completing each renewal of the Security Context and keying material in the group (see {{sec-group-key-management}}).
 In particular, once a new Master Secret has been distributed to the group, all the group members increment by 1 the Group Epoch in the Group Identifier of that group.

 As an example, a 3-byte Group Identifier can be composed of: i) a 1-byte Group Prefix '0xb1' interpreted as a raw byte string; and ii) a 2-byte Group Epoch interpreted as an unsigned integer ranging from 0 to 65535.
 Then, after having established the Security Common Context 61532 times in the group, its Group Identifier will assume value '0xb1f05c'.

+As discussed in {{ssec-gid-collision}}, if endpoints are deployed in multiple groups managed by different non-synchronized Group Managers, it is possible that Group Identifiers of different groups coincide at some point in time.
+In this case, a recipient endpoint has to handle coinciding Group Identifiers, and has to try using different OSCORE Security Contexts to process an incoming message, until the right one is found and the message is correctly verified.
+Therefore, it is favourable that Group Idenfiers from different Group Managers have a size that result in a small probability of collision.
+How small this probability should be is up to system designers.

 # Set-up of New Endpoints # {#setup}